Italian fascism: Empowerment of fascism

-Italy's use of daredevil elite shock troops, known as the Arditi, beginning in 1917, was an important influence on fascism.
-The Arditi were soldiers who were specifically trained for a life of violence and wore unique blackshirt uniforms and fezzes.
-The Arditi formed a national organization in November 1918, the Associazione fra gli Arditi d'Italia, which by mid-1919 had about twenty thousand young men within it.
-Mussolini appealed to the Arditi and the Fascists' squadristi, developed after the war, were based upon the Arditi.
+World War I inflated Italy's economy with great debts, unemployment (aggravated by thousands of demobilised soldiers), social discontent featuring general strikes, organized crime, and anarchist, socialist, and communist insurrections in the country and across Europe (1917–1923).
+The liberal-led Giolitti governments preferred fascist class collaboration to the Communist Party of Italy's class conflict should they assume government as had Vladimir Lenin's Bolsheviks in the recent Russian Revolution of 1917, although Mussolini had originally praised Lenin's October Revolution and publicly referred to himself in 1919 as "Lenin of Italy".

-World War I inflated Italy's economy with great debts, unemployment (aggravated by thousands of demobilised soldiers), social discontent featuring strikes, organised crime and anarchist, socialist and communist insurrections.
-When the elected Italian Liberal Party Government could not control Italy, the fascist leader Mussolini took matters in hand, combating those issues with the Blackshirts, paramilitary squads of First World War veterans and ex socialists when Prime Ministers such as Giovanni Giolitti allowed the fascists taking the law in hand.
-The violence between socialists and the mostly self-organized squadristi militias, especially in the countryside, had increased so dramatically that Mussolini was pressured to call a truce to bring about "reconciliation with the Socialists".
-Signed in early August 1921, Mussolini and the Italian Socialist Party (PSI) agreed to the Pact of Pacification, which was immediately condemned by most ras leaders in the squadrismo.
+When the elected Italian Liberal Party (PLI) could not rule the country anymore due to social unrests, the fascist leader Benito Mussolini took matters in hand, combating those issues with the Blackshirts, paramilitary squads of WWI veterans and former socialists, when Prime Ministers such as Giovanni Giolitti allowed the fascists taking the law in hand.
+The political violence between socialist militants and the mostly self-organized Blackshirt fascist squads, especially in the countryside, had increased so dramatically that Mussolini was pressured to call a truce to bring about "reconciliation with the Socialists".
+Signed in early August 1921, Mussolini and the major representatives of the Italian Socialist Party (PSI) agreed to the Pact of Pacification, which was immediately condemned by most ras leaders in the squadrismo.
 The peace pact was officially denounced during the Third Fascist Congress on 7–10 November 1921.

-The Liberal government preferred fascist class collaboration to the Communist Party of Italy's class conflict should they assume government as had Vladimir Lenin's Bolsheviks in the recent Russian Revolution of 1917, although Mussolini had originally praised Lenin's October Revolution and publicly referred to himself in 1919 as "Lenin of Italy".

-The Manifesto of the Fascist Struggle (June 1919) of the PFR presented the politico-philosophic tenets of fascism.
-The manifesto was authored by national syndicalist Alceste De Ambris and Futurist movement leader Filippo Tommaso Marinetti.
-The manifesto was divided into four sections, describing the movement's objectives in political, social, military and financial fields.